About Social Analytics

 Use the networks drop-down to select different Social Data Hub partner networks.
 Filter by your page URL with the Filter Pages field.
 Click Conversations to see posts and comments about your content, or click Events to see other social actions (like +1 clicks).

 Navigate to Landing Pages to see engagement metrics (Pageviews, Avg.
-Visit Duration, Pages/Visit) for each URL.
+Session Duration, Pages/Session) for each URL.
 Sort by Data Hub Activities in the table to identify your most viral content.

 Click a URL in the table to see the originating social networks for that URL.
 For Social Data Hub partner networks, you can also see offsite sharing for the URL: how the URL was shared (for example, via a "+1" or "reshare" action) and the networks on which it was shared.